 - In Event Horizon, the experimental hyperdrive on the eponymous ship takes it to a dimension of "pure chaos and evil", according to one of the people who winds up spending a short while there.
-What's worse, something comes back to our world as the ship itself It's a recurring joke among some Warhammer 40,000 fans that Event Horizon is a prequel, while other fans point to Weir as an unnamed Cenobite.
+What's worse, something comes back to our world as the ship itself.
+It's a recurring joke among some Warhammer 40,000 fans that Event Horizon is a prequel (one of the film's writers even stating 40K as a main influence for the film helps a lot), while other fans point to Weir as an unnamed Cenobite.
 At any rate, there's certainly a lot of similarity to both.